Memorial to the Victims of National Socialist 'Euthanasia' Killings: History

 The German public has also openly reflected on the memorial.
 Some see the glass "as a symbol to inform people about the scope of the euthanasia murders."
 While others doubt the necessity of the memorial.
 A former history teacher remarked that she was "skeptical whether this is really a good idea, or just instrumentalizes the crimes of World War II in a suffering of yet another group."
 The memorial still provokes thought among the public, which is one of its goals as a representation of a very dark history.

 The memorial stands as an information point and to remind people of the atrocities committed from 1940 to 1945.
 The dark past of the Nazi euthanasia program is highlighted in the installations at Tiergartenstrasse 4.
 It became possible with the help from multiple government departments and private institutions.
 There is still discussion among the German public about the purpose of the monument and its creation.
 The victims are commemorated in the creation of this monument.
+These people were the first to be systematically murdered by the Nazi party.